General Info

 What does co-tenancy mean?

-As a co-tenant, you have the rights and obligations that come with the tenancy agreement.
-It means, among other things, that you:
+As a co-tenant, you have the rights and obligations under the tenancy agreement.
+This includes:

-• You are jointly responsible for returning the property in its original state upon termination of the lease.
+- You are partly responsible for returning the home to its original condition upon termination of the lease.

-You make the decision to become a co-tenant together with the main tenant.
-This person must agree to the co-tenancy.
+The decision to become a co-tenant is made jointly with the main tenant, who must agree to the co-tenancy.

 When can you become a co-tenant?

-In the event of a marriage or registered partnership, the main tenant's partner will have the rights and obligations of the co-tenant.
-We ask you to inform us yourself, and to share the marriage certificate with us.
+In the event of a marriage or registered partnership, the main tenant's partner acquires the rights and obligations of a co-tenant.
+We ask that you inform us of this yourself and share the marriage certificate with us.

 In other situations, the following conditions must be met to become a co-tenant:

-• The main tenant submits the application to us via our website or the enclosed form;
+- The main tenant must submit the application to us via our website or the attached form;

-• The future co-tenant has used the house as a main residence for at least two consecutive years.
-You can demonstrate this with an extract - with housing history - from the basic administration of the municipality;
+- The future co-tenant has used the property as their primary residence for at least two years without interruption.
+You can prove this with an extract—including residential history—from the municipal personal records database.

-• There is a sustainable communal household.
-The residents must have the intention of continuing to live together permanently;
+- There is a sustainable shared household.
+Residents must intend to continue living together permanently;

-• The house remains appropriate.
-This means that the co-tenant must meet the conditions that apply to the home.
-For example: someone younger than 55 years old cannot become a co-tenant in a senior housing.
-The income must also be appropriate in relation to the rent of the house;
+- The home remains suitable.
+This means the co-tenant must meet the requirements for the home.
+For example, someone under 55 cannot become a co-tenant in a senior living facility.
+Their income must also be adequate in relation to the rent.

 We will reject the request if:

-• If the main tenant wants to leave the house and wants to pass on the tenancy rights to a co-occupant;
+- If the main tenant wants to leave the home and pass on the rental rights to a co-resident;

-• If an adult child lives with the parents.
-After all, the cohabitation of parent(s) and child is of an expiring nature.
-Applying for joint tenancy is possible if the resident child is 35 years or older and has never left the parental home.
+- If an adult child lives with their parents.
+Cohabitation between parent(s) and child is gradually declining.
+Applying for co-tenancy is possible if the resident child is 35 or older and has never left the parental home.

 If you meet the aforementioned conditions, you can apply for co-tenancy via the website.

-We will assess your application for joint tenancy and inform the main tenant of the outcome.
+We will assess your co-tenancy application and inform the main tenant of the outcome.

-If the request is rejected, only the main tenant can object by letter or e-mail.
+If the request is denied, only the main tenant can file an objection by letter or email.

 Co-tenants

 If you live with a main tenant, you are a co-occupant.
-You are not yet a co-tenant.
-When the main tenant moves, co-tenants cannot continue to live in the house, but a co-tenant can.
+This does not automatically make you a co-tenant.
+If the main tenant moves out, co-occupants cannot continue living in the property, but a co-tenant can.
 A co-tenant has the same rights and obligations as the main tenant.
-This means that you are jointly liable for any rent arrears.
-And you share the responsibility for any changes or damage to the property.
-Do you want to terminate the rental agreement?
-Then that is only possible if you both cancel the rent.
-Below you can read more about co-tenancy and how you can become a co-tenant.
+For example, you are jointly liable for any rent arrears.
+And you share responsibility for any changes or damage to the property.
+If you want to terminate the lease, you can only do so if you both give notice.
+Below, you can read more about co-tenancy and how to become a co-tenant.

 A co-tenant is someone who:

-• Run a household together with him or her and;
+- Runs a household with him or her and;

-• Recognized by us as a co-tenant.
-This is recorded in our administration if you have applied for co-tenancy and have been approved by us.
+- You have been recognized by us as a co-tenant.
+This is recorded in our records once you have applied for co-tenancy and have been approved by us.

 Has your partner or family member passed away and did he or she live in one of our homes?

-First of all we wish you strength with your loss.
+First of all, we wish you strength in coping with your loss.
 We are happy to help you arrange some practical matters in the following situations:

-1. Was the deceased the main tenant and were you married or did you have a registered partnership?
-In that case, as a co-tenant who stayed behind, you automatically become the main tenant according to the law.
-You must report this to us.
-You can do this by sending us a letter containing your details and a copy of the death certificate or obituary.
+- Was the deceased the main tenant and were you married or in a registered partnership?
+Then, as the surviving co-tenant, you automatically become the main tenant by law.
+You must notify us of this.
+You can do this by sending us a letter with your information and a copy of the death certificate or obituary.

-1. Was the deceased the main tenant and did you live together without marriage or registered partnership?
-Then you can continue to live in the house for another six months and submit a request to us to become the main tenant.
-There are some conditions attached to this:
+- Was the deceased the main tenant and were you living together without being married or in a registered partnership?
+Then you can continue living in the property for another six months and submit a request to us to become the main tenant.
+There are a few conditions:

-• you must have had the house as your main residence for at least two years.
-You can demonstrate this with an extract - with residential history - from the basic administration of your municipality (Basic Registration of Persons);
+- You must have had the home as your primary residence for at least two years.
+You can prove this with an extract—including residential history—from your municipality's personal records database (BasisRegistratie Personen);

-• your income must match the requested rent.
+- Your income must be appropriate for the requested rent.

-1. Was the deceased the main tenant and did he/she live with an adult child?
-Even then, the person left behind can continue to live in the house for another six months and submit a request to us to become the main tenant.
+- Was the deceased the main tenant and did they live with an adult child?
+In that case, the surviving spouse can still live in the property for six months and submit a request to become the main tenant.
 The same conditions apply as described above.
-We are not obliged to agree to the request to become the main tenant.
+We are not obligated to approve the request to become the main tenant.

-1. Was the deceased a co-tenant?
+- Was the deceased a co-tenant?
 Then nothing will change for you.
-We do appreciate being notified of this.
+We would appreciate being notified, however.

 Source: www.wetlandwonen.nl

-Anyone can contact the Rechtswinkel with a wide range of legal questions about, for example, relationships, children, work and living, taxes and finances, purchase of articles, collection agency and more.
+Anyone can contact the Legal Aid Clinic with a wide range of legal questions about relationships, children, work and housing, taxes and finances, purchasing items, debt collection agencies, and more.

-Sometimes going to a civil-law notary, lawyer or social work, for example, is a first step, but that is often too high a threshold for many people.
+Sometimes going to a notary, lawyer or social worker, for example, is a first step, but often this is too high a hurdle for many people.

-The Rechtswinkel is run by volunteers with a legal background, who, through work and life experience, have sufficient expertise on legal subjects.
-Students who are studying law also regularly strengthen the group of volunteers of the Rechtswinkel.
+The Legal Aid Clinic is run by volunteers with a legal background who, through work and life experience, have sufficient expertise in legal matters.
+Students pursuing legal studies also regularly join the Legal Aid Clinic's volunteer team.

-The Rechtswinkel has now been in existence for over 35 years and holds consultation hours 4 times a week, from Monday to Thursday from 9:00 am to 12:00 pm in the Golfstate, Stationsstraat 10 in Steenwijk.
+The Legal Aid Clinic has been in existence for over 35 years and holds consultation hours four times a week, Monday through Thursday from 9:00 AM to 12:00 PM, at the Golfstate, Stationsstraat 10 in Steenwijk.

-The distance for residents of Vollenhove and the surrounding area can be a problem.
-That is why the Rechtswinkel is starting a consultation hour in Vollenhove.
-This office hour is every first Friday of the month from 9:00 am to 12:00 pm in De Burght, Godfried van Rhenenlaan 2 in Vollenhove.
+The distance can be a problem for residents of Vollenhove and the surrounding area.
+Therefore, the Legal Aid Clinic is offering consultations in Vollenhove.
+These consultations are held every first Friday of the month from 9:00 AM to 12:00 PM at De Burght, Godfried van Rhenenlaan 2 in Vollenhove.

-The Rechtswinkel can be reached via telephone number 06-30717904 or via email: Rechtswinkel@sociaalwerkdekop.nl
+The Legal Aid Clinic can be reached by telephone on 06-30717904 or by email: rechtswinkel@sociaalwerkdekop.nl

 All information can also be found on the website: www.rechtswinkelsteenwijk.nl and on Facebook: Rechtswinkel Steenwijk.

-Source: According to a message in the Nieuwsbode of August 28, 2019
+Source: According to a report in the Nieuwsbode of August 28, 2019